Retail, Banking and Beyond

 “And I don’t commute anymore,” he says.

-Moreover, the bank job allows him more time to spend with his wife, Rohonoda, and available to attend family gatherings during the holidays.
+Moreover, the bank job allows him more time to spend with his wife, Rohonoda, and to be available to spend time with family during the holidays.

 Because of his experience at Laney College, Gardner encourages others desiring a new career to explore the range of job training programs offered through the college and OACE.